Results of the survey we conducted last month across current and prospective members of the Samvera Community are in!

 - Multiple work types progress is happening in the community: Since both we and Hyku for Consortia have nearly this exact feature on both our roadmaps, we will coordinate (or at least flip a coin).

-- Even though the intention of Hyku is that is be ready for common repository use scenarios without a lot of configuration, survey responses confirmed that Many features that are specific to repository type (IR vs collections) so at least some features should be able to be toggled on or off during configuration, for example:
+- Even though the intention of Hyku is that is be ready for common repository use scenarios without a lot of configuration, survey responses confirmed that some features are specific to repository type (IR vs collections) so should be able to be toggled on or off during configuration, for example:

 - Title availability checker (only for self-deposit repos)